armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 This directory contains scripts to generate YARA rules.
 There are two scripts:

-1. script to generate YARA rules from source code
+1. script to generate YARA rules from a directory of source code packages
 2. script to generate YARA rules from BANG results (binary files)

 The script to generate YARA rules from binaries currently only supports ELF